jana-mind/bubbler/README.md

 Sand **bubbler** crabs are methodical. *They sit at their spot, pick up sand, extract what's useful, disregard the rest and set it aside.* bubbler strives to be like this, but for in-repo kanban boards.
 Simple, yet powerful: building big projects with simple boards that don't get in your way.

-(And also it is using bubbletea for it's optional TUI and bubbler worked quite well with that)
+(And also it is using bubbletea for it's highly WIP TUI and bubbler worked quite well with that)

 A kanban board for your terminal, living inside your git repo.